KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 object and you return handles to the caller.
 You don't want to return a borrow nor the full ownership, because it makes storing and cleaning them up more of a hassle.
 A Handle(for all intents and purposes just an ID) is good enough and there is no ownership involved.
-When you want to actually change the resource, you call some sort of getter, to temporary borrow the concrete resource, apply the changes, then release the borrow again.
+When you want to actually change the resource, you call some sort of getter, to temporarily borrow the concrete resource, apply the changes, then release the borrow again.

 ```rust